Putting Up Willow Hurdle Gardeners' Corner Kids' Garden Sustainable Garden Go Shopping

 how to preserve your hurdles

 Preserving your hurdles will help to extend their life.
 Use either a water-based, over-the-counter preservative or boiled linseed oil and genuine turpentine (1:1) (traditional method).
 Allowing larger-leaf varieties of ivy to grow over the hurdle can also preserve the hurdle.
-You may prefer to let the hurdle age naturally without preservative to a silver-grey color.
-Using the traditional preservative will darken the willow with time.
+You may prefer to let the hurdle age naturally without preservatives to a silver-grey color for a rustic look.
+Using the traditional preservatives will darken the willow with time.

 Our private policy for your protection